klonyyy/MCUViewer/README.md

 - in case your STLink is not detected, please copy the `/launch/udevrules/` folder contents to your `/etc/udev/rules.d/` directory.

 ### Windows:
-1. Download and run the STMViewer installer.
+1. Download and run the STMViewer installer from the releases page (right hand side menu of the main repo page).

 Stlink users:
 - make sure the STLink is in "STM32 Debug + Mass Storage + VCP" mode as for some reason "STM32 Debug + VCP" throws libusb errors on Windows.
 This needs further investigation.